 Successfully reaching challenging targets

-i-bodies can recognise and bind to a diverse range of different therapeutically-relevant targets including those that are difficult/intractable to access by current antibody therapies such as G-protein coupled receptors (GPCRs) and ion channels, as result of the long binding loop that is lacking in traditional antibodies.
+Unlike current antibody therapies, i-bodies recognise and bind to a diverse range of different therapeutically-relevant targets including those that are difficult/intractable to access such as G-protein coupled receptors (GPCRs) and ion channels.

 G-protein coupled receptors (GPCRs) and ion channels have traditionally been targeted by small molecule drugs, which account for and are targeted by approximately 40% of all drugs currently on the market.
 But existing small molecules therapies can have an increased risk of toxicity and off target side effects due to their lack of specificity.

 Learn more about i-bodies.